masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 task: Quick Dive to Pyrope
 class: split-40r

-# A Counter with a pipeline stage
+# A counter with a pipeline stage

 .lcolumn[
 ### Pyrope